Catard8012/YouTube-Shorts-Generator/README.md

 # Credits

-    This project is inspired by all the creative folks out there making awesome content for YouTube.
+    This project is inspired by Yellojello YouTube videos.
     Big thanks to the teams behind the TikTok voice API and Whisper for their fantastic tools.